pscally1005/pscally1005.github.io/_posts/recipes/savory-sauces/2023-10-11-caramelized-onions.markdown

 - onion jam
 - french onion dip
 - vic
 Description: Caramelized <a href='/misc/veggies#onion'>onions</a> are simple and delicious, but take a while with often stirring on the stove.
 I've done them in a <a href='https://amzn.to/49TUS9E'>slow cooker</a> here, so you can let them go all day, and check on them every hour or so.
-Caramelized <a href='/misc/veggies#onion'>onions</a> are great on nearly everything; give it a go
+Caramelized <a href='/misc/veggies#onion'>onions</a> are great on nearly everything; give it a go.
 Instructions:
 - Slice all your <a href='/misc/veggies#onion'>onions</a>, and add to a <a href='https://amzn.to/49TUS9E'>large slow cooker</a>.
 Season, and mix, making sure to separate the <a href='/misc/veggies#onion'>onions</a> from other layers
 - <img src='/assets/Food/Savory Sauces/Caramel Onions/raw.jpg' alt='' class='instruction-image'>